mdirolf/mongo-appengine-connector/README.rst

   $ svn info

-This adapter has been tested against revision 41 from Google AppEngine's svn repository.
+This adapter has been tested against revisions 46 from Google AppEngine's svn repository.
 To apply the patch, do the following from a command line::

   $ cd googleappengine-read-only
-  $ patch -p0 < gae_patch_r41.txt
+  $ patch -p0 < gae_patch_r46.txt

 you should see output similar to::